 To be eligible for and to maintain membership in the Entegra Coach Owners Association chapter, one must :

-- own an Entegra Coach, or a legacy Travel Supreme Class A Motorhome
+- own a Class A Entegra Coach diesel pusher, or a legacy Travel Supreme Class A Motorhome

 - be a member in good standing with the Family Motor Coach Association